Skip to Content

 These DIY wall vases would make a lovely gift.
 Don’t go smashing up the family’s best China but if there is a chipped cup or 2 then perhaps you could use one of them.

 I loved this craft so much that I went on the hunt for another China teacup to use.
-I found this old pink one lurking all lonely at the back of a cupboard.
+I found this old pink one lurking lonely at the back of a cupboard.
 So I rescued it and gave it a starring role as a double China wall vase.

 DIY China teacup wall vase